metastable-void/metastable-void/README.md

 I have an alternative name `@` (At or あっと).

+---

+## Language Profile (Short Version)

+I am a multilingual professional who uses English for technical and research work, and Japanese for everyday and workplace communication.
+My language use changes by domain rather than by nationality, and I often switch between Japanese and English depending on the people I’m talking to, especially in multilingual environments.

+I process language mainly through sound and context, which makes my spoken communication strong.
+However, I have some orthographic weaknesses in Japanese, such as difficulty recalling kanji readings in isolation or writing them by hand.
+These issues show up mainly in test-like situations, not in real communication or comprehension.

+I frequently interact with colleagues and friends from diverse backgrounds, including many L1 Chinese speakers, so I often use a mix of Japanese and English to ensure clarity.
+I also sometimes struggle with listening accuracy when conversations involve rapid switching, unclear articulation, or multiple accents, which is related to cognitive load rather than proficiency.

+Overall, I am an audio-dominant, context-driven multilingual communicator with strong practical abilities in both English and Japanese, and some limitations in kanji recall and listening under high load.

 ## Timeline

 - [ ] **September 2025**: IML was closed as an Independent Laboratory (re-established as a separate group).